vga101/meshcommander/README.md

 To restart it (e.g. after rebooting your machine):
 `docker start meshcommander`

+If you have `docker-compose` installed, you can also use the docker-compose file and start MeshCommander with `docker-compose up -d`, and `docker-compose down` to stop it.

 *Note:*
 When machines are added, that configuration is stored in the browser, so it will persist beyond the container lifetime, but get lost once you clear the browser settings or change to another browser.
 Use "Save..." to store the settings.